Cameron-IPFSPodcasting/podcast-Gateway/README.md

 Setting up an IPFS gateway is easy.
 Configuring it properly is difficult.

-This is not a complete downloadable solution for running an IPFS gateway.
+This is not a complete solution for running an IPFS gateway.
 There are many ways to run an IPFS gateway.
 This repo is for guidelines and discussion around setting up an "IPFS Podcasting Gateway".

 This repository is a collection of code snippets & documentation to help setting up & configuring an IPFS Gateway that is compatible with [https://ipfspodcasting.net](IPFSPodcasting.net).